The perfect roof tent for your vehicle

 Type of roof tent

-Fixed shell construction: This makes the roof tent flatter and more aerodynamic on the roof.
+✅ Solid shell construction: This makes the roof tent flatter and more aerodynamic on the roof.

-The advantages of a folding tent
+What are the advantages of a folding tent?

 ✅ Very spacious: If you are traveling with child(ren), a folding tent offers you enough space.